adnan059/tour_and_travel_agency_website_frontend/README.md

 <p>This is the frontend part of a tour and travel agency website.</p> <br/>

 <a style="font-size:18px" href="https://travelpointbyadnan.netlify.app/" target="_blank" rel="noreferrer">Live Demo</a>
+<p>N.B.
+The videos in the home section of the website might take some time to get fully loaded in the live demo.</p>

 <br/>
 <h2>Tools & Technologies Used:</h2>